 Christine Elliott was appointed as Chair of Council on 1 March 2019.
-Christine Elliott sought formal assurance from Stephen Cohen, who confirmed that to his knowledge, there is no reason why she could not sign off the 2018-19 Annual Report and Accounts based on the information and assurances he received in his capacity as Deputy Chair from 5 July 2018 to 28 February 2019.
+Christine Elliott sought formal assurance from Stephen Cohen, who confirmed that to his knowledge, there is no reason why she could not sign off the 2018-19 Annual report and accounts based on the information and assurances he received in his capacity as Deputy Chair from 5 July 2018 to 28 February 2019.

-Christine Elliott Chair
+Christine Elliott John Barwick

-Marc Seale

-Chief Executive and Registrar
+Chair Chief Executive and Registrar

 Accounting Officer

-Signature

-Signature

-Date

-Date
+Signature Signature Date xx July 2020 Date xx July 2020